 - Hydrogen peroxide (3% solution) – to inducing vomiting, as instructed by a professional

-- Diphenhydramine – for allergic reactions, if directed by a vet
+- Diphenhydramine (Benadryl®) – for allergic reactions, if directed by a vet

 Other Useful Items

 It’s difficult to anticipate all the things your pet can get into while you’re out and about.
-The following items can be helpful in a variety of situations:
+Having the following items in your pet first aid kit can be helpful in a variety of situations:

-- Basket muzzle – the open basket muzzle allows dogs to pant
+- Basket muzzle – basket muzzles allow dogs to pant

 - Disposable syringe – to administering liquid medicine or small amounts of water

-- Digital thermometer – know your dog’s normal temperature for comparison
+- Digital thermometer – Be sure you know your dog’s normal temperature for comparison!

 - Emergency blanket